 Physical: multi-core cable, coaxial cable, optical fibre, 2-wire, cat5/6 (also multi-core).

-Wireless: WiFi, 3G (mobile network), DECT phone system, 2-way radio, and using 3rd party radio equipment to provide connection such as point to point links.
+Wireless: WiFi, 4G (mobile network), DECT phone system, 2-way radio, and using 3rd party radio equipment to provide connection such as point to point links or wireless bridge.

-Installing a physical connection is much more difficult and expensive in an existing home and is more cost effective during construction.
+Installing a physical connection is much more difficult and expensive in an existing home and is more cost effective during construction, especially where a connection to a front fence is required.
 Some established homes will have an old intercom system with multi-core cable which may be re-used with a new 2-wire system as long as the cable is in good condition.
 The choice is then to replace the old hardware with a later version from the same manufacturer or to utilise the cable to install a new system.